Anypodetos/BasePhi/README.md

 This repo contains the Kotlin class `PhiNumber` for computations in the field ℚ[√5], including conversion to and from base φ (i.e., the golden ratio).
 There are also functions for calculating powers of φ, calculating Fibonacci numbers, and reducing fractions.

+**Please feel free to create a new issue if you want more functionality!**

 ## Typealias BigFraction

 Helper class representing a fraction of two BigIntegers.